hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 hmm.. that did not affect the `??` source as I expected

-[17:23:58](#16173842387871frerk:gitter.im) <hiiamboris (NOT THIS ONE)>: take your time to figure it out í ½í¸‰
+[17:23:58](#16173842387871frerk:gitter.im) <hiiamboris (NOT THIS ONE)>: take your time to figure it out ğŸ˜‰

 [17:28:21](#16173845017874JcfrF:gitter.im) <rseger (rseger)>:
 so, I put the `/extern` refinement *in front* of the variable in a normal function definition.
 The `??` source didn't list it as a variable at all (all of the other variables, which read from global scope, were still listed).
 But it appears to have acted exactly as I expected: writing to it from the function did in fact affect the global scope variable.